chanllon/H-GEO/readme.md

 The problem texts of the dataset are included in ​​FTtrain.json​​ and ​​FTtest.json​​.
 # H-GEO:A Dataset for Fine-Tuning Multimodal Large Language Models to Mitigate Hallucination Phenomena in Solving Geometry Problems.
 H-GEO is a dataset of images and Chinese text featuring geometry problems, LLM errors, and their corrections.
 It supports fine-tuning to reduce hallucinations in geometric reasoning.
+The problem texts of the dataset are included in ​​FTtrain.json​​ and ​​FTtest.json​​.
+The complete dataset is available at https://huggingface.co/datasets/TDT000/H-GEO
 # JSON structure
 ```json
 {